 Throw it out!

 Why is it important to use a cleaning polish on church pews?

 The worst damage done to any finish is from our own sweat and body oils.
 Residue from hands and sweat on clothing can be quite corrosive.
-This is often seen in body imprints in the finish.
+This is often seen in body imprints left in the finish.
 This damage is very easy to spot once you know what you are looking for.
-You can see it clearly in the picture below, everywhere the congregation's hands have handled the pews the finish is faded or even completely worn away!
+You can see it clearly in the picture below, everywhere the congregation's hands have handled the pews, the finish is faded or even completely worn away!